alonsodomin/cron4s/README.md

 res3: Option[java.time.LocalDateTime] = Some(2016-08-03T18:34:45.982)
 ```

-If for some reason we do not want the next now, but the following to the next one
+If for some reason we do not want the next one, but the following to the next one,
+then we could recursively invoke the `next` operation in any subsequent generated
-we can get it efficiently using the operation `step`:
+time; or we can get it more efficiently using the operation `step` and telling it
+how big is the step size that we want to make:

 ```
 scala> cron.step(now, 2)